Blezzoh/RTable7/src/messages/readMe.md

 ```
 ChatComponent.propTypes = {
-    // array of messages each containing at these keys
+    // array of message object, each containing at the keys displayed.
     messages: PropTypes.arrayOf(
         PropTypes.shape({
         body: PropTypes.string,